A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 ROI: ($1,890,000 - $10,200) / $10,200 = 18,429%

-Even if we discount aggressively — assume only 20% of those patients would not have found the practice through other channels — the ROI is still 3,685%.
-The website is not a cost center.
-It is, by an enormous margin, the highest-performing asset in the business.
+Even discounting aggressively — assume only 20% of those patients wouldn't have found the practice through other channels — the ROI is 3,685%.
+The website outperforms every other asset in the business by a wide margin.

 Profile: General dentistry, 3 providers, suburban market.
-Existing website was a template builder site (Wix), 4 years old, no SEO, no online scheduling.
+Existing website was a Wix template, 4 years old, no SEO, no online scheduling.

 Investment: